AI4WA/OpenOmniFramework/docs/Tutorial/case_study.md

 ## Help visual impaired people when indoors

-While latency and the need for external information currently prevent AI from being the President of the US, the current state of conversational AI can be production-ready and useful for areas that are not latency-critical and do not require extensive external knowledge.
+While latency and the need for external information currently prevent AI from being the President of the US, the current state of conversational Agent can be production-ready and useful for areas that are not latency-critical and do not require extensive external knowledge.
 Assisting indoor activities for the visually impaired can be one such potential application area.